 Spanish food facts

-Even though the traditional food of Spain is very well known around the world, there are many things and interesting facts you still probably don´t know about the typical Spanish food.
+Even though the traditional food of Spain is very well known around the world, there are many things and interesting facts you still probably don´t know about the typical Spanish recipes and food.

 Olive oil production in Spain